colinmorris/pejorative-compounds/README.md

 Experiment in collecting and analysing data on the frequencies of compound insults - e.g. *butthead*, *dirtwad*, *weaselboy* - in Reddit comments.
-Writeup forthcoming.
+[Written up as a blog post here.](https://colinmorris.github.io/blog/compound-curse-words)

 Warning: this repository contains language that some readers may find **very offensive**, including slurs.